 I start working part-time.
 I'm trying to figure out the path for my post-homeschooling career.
 I start a Patreon community and produce a podcast there.
 I teach an online course on homeschooling.
 Statistically, my blog readership is the lowest it's been in 10 years, where 1K+ people per day once visited my blog (I know, hard for me to believe also), I'm lucky now if 150 souls land here in a day.
 So much for professional blogging!

 Personal growth, dreams, homemaking, homeschooling, loss, pain, joy, trying new ideas, becoming a writer/communicator/teacher (if not a professional blogger), failed ideas, growing my babies into adults, what we're eating, what we're not eating, lifelong learning, moving, building community, growing plants, hiking, skiing, backpacking, making soap and making home, moving and migrations, an evolving faith, an evolving woman...
-I've been telling the story of my life, at least those major parts of it, for nearly fifteen years.
+I've been publishing the story of my life, at least those major parts of it, since 2004.

 Why?
 Because I'm compelled to write.
 Because in all the change and transitions of life, writing this blog has remained consistent and constant for me.
 Because writing helps me makes sense of my life, it literally helps me build the story.
 Because life is beautiful and I feel compelled to share it.
 Because life is difficult I feel compelled to share it.
 Because I have the need, like so many others, to say I was here.
 I did stuff.
 I loved people.
 I thought things.

 I write as one witness to one human heart; a pilgrim and seeker on the journey of life, my life.